mbledkowski/password_generator/README.md

  - Python
    - "random" and "string" build-in libraries
  - TkInter (in GUI version)
- - pyinstaller (and GUI interface - auto-py-to-exe)
+ - pyinstaller (and its GUI interface - auto-py-to-exe)